siddicky/unstable_twin/README.md

 "The username or password passed are not correct."
 ```
 Success!
-This info will help the next two tasks.
+This info will help in the following two tasks.

 ## Task 5